seantiz/rust-webdev/README.md

 ### Primitives and Basic Types

-You can [click here](/PRIMITIVES-BASIC-TYPES.md) for a full list of the basic types between Javascript, Typescript and Rust.
+Here is [a link to a full list of basic types](/md/PRIMITIVES-BASIC-TYPES.md) between Javascript, Typescript and Rust.

 ### More On Static Typing

-You can [click here](/STATIC-TYPING.md) to read this section in full.
+Here is [a link to the different approaches to static typing](/md/STATIC-TYPING.md) between Typescript and Rust.

 ### Set Operations